tz70s/blog/content/posts/openwhisk-future.md

 ## Steps to produce

-Instead of prototyping from clean slate, I like more to establish from current codebase.
-It's quite more challenged, but take more advantages:
+Instead of prototyping from clean slate, it's quite more challenged established via current codebase, but take more advantages:

 1. More accurate comparison on performance and architecture.
 2. Help to explore the migration path.
 3. Help me to better understanding on OpenWhisk internal implementation.

+However, OpenWhisk already provides nice infrastructure and utilities that I can easier to migrate this.
+As I mentioned, one of targets on this experiment can help to figure out the smooth migration path to future architecture.
+I've tried my best not to break up current codebase and kept rebase it from upstream.

 The prototyping steps as follow:

-1. Cutting off invoker into container-manager and container-manager-agent.
+1. A New LoadBalancer SPI: SingletonLoadBalancer (which adapt with Container Manager)
-2. Move some logics (sharding scheduler) from loadbalancer into container-manager.
+2. Duplicate and cutting off logics from Invoker into new Container Manager.
+3. Re-use and refactor invoker-agent which is used by Kubernetes deployment.
-3. Implement required changes.
+4. Implement required changes.

 I'll discuss these in detail below.